na-na-hi/renget/archive/chrprompt2.md

 >Maybe, but I wouldn't bother with a partner unless they're, like, REALLY good.
 Or whatever.
 Q3: Are you looking forward to evolution?
 >Duh.
 Who wouldn't?
 Getting bigger, badder, and stronger isn't exactly easy to pass up!
 I know some mons like to tell ghost stories about Rowlets evolve into weird ghost owls who have magic arrows or whatever, but that's ridiculous.
 Everyone knows that Decidueye aren't Ghost-types, they're Fighting-type who use mean combos and sling around Aura Spheres and stuff.
 Real Explorer material!
+Q4: I hope your first impression of the guild wasn't too traumatizing.
+Are there any guild members you've met so far that you can tolerate?

 ###Lliam
 Q1: Do you ever need to punish guild members?
 If so, how do you do it?